 ‘Panchayat’ series streaming on Amazon Prime unfolds comedy in eight long episodes.
 The Indian web series has more or less beginning to focus on rural India as a popular setting.
 The comedy-drama revolves around a man who is born and brought up in the city life and then posted to a rural setting.
 Since he is not able to find an acceptable job in Delhi, he is bound to move to the village as a government officer.

-Abhishek is the kind of student who scores average marks, who gets up early in the morning and ends up missing college hence it is not as surprising as to why he is not successful in finding a well-paid job in a MNC and ends up in a rural village.
+Abhishek is the kind of student who scores average marks, who gets up late in the morning and ends up missing college.
+Hence it is not as surprising why he is not successful in finding a well-paid job in an MNC and ends up in a rural village.

 The TVF series, panchayat is shot in the Phulera village of Utter Pradesh and the city lad has to deal with ordeals of politics in the village.
 He is unaware of how the entire system in rural India works and feels entrapped in the same system.
 The protagonist, Abhishek has to face upheavals and challenges while performing his official duties, looking like a villain in the eyes of the poor villagers.